 Now that you’re logged in, you should be seeing your Mailgun dashboard.
 When you’re ready, go to Sending » Domains in the left menu.

 On the Domains page, you’ll need to click the Add New Domain button.

 Note: If you don’t see a button to add a new domain, this likely means that you haven’t yet entered a credit card.
 Mailgun requires all accounts (even free accounts) to enter a credit card before you can continue.

-What does this mean, exactly?
-A subdomain replaces the “www” part of your website’s address; for example: “subdomain.yourwebsite.com.”
-Subdomains can be used to add separate sections or directories to your website (like how some sites have their blogs on a subdomain such as blog.example.com).
+Next, you’ll need to enter a subdomain of your website’s domain name.
+A subdomain replaces the “www” part of your website’s address; for example: “subdomain.example.com.”
+Subdomains can be used to add separate sections or directories to your website (similar to how some sites have blogs on a subdomain, such as blog.example.com).

-Next, you’ll need to choose between two regions: US or EU.
+Under Domain region, you’ll need to choose between two regions: US or EU.
 If your site is hosted in the European Union, then go ahead and choose EU.
 If your site is hosted anywhere outside of the European Union, then leave the default US option.

 Verifying Your Domain

 First, you’ll need to open your site’s DNS settings.
 If you’re not sure how to find these, Mailgun will provide you with some helpful links shown on their setup page when you’re adding a new domain.